MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-macOS.md

 installing, check the list of [Supported versions](#supported-versions) below.

 > [!NOTE]
-> PowerShell 7.2 is an in-place upgrade that removes previous versions of PowerShell 6.x and 7.x.
+> PowerShell 7.3 is an in-place upgrade that removes previous versions of PowerShell.
 >
-> The `/usr/local/microsoft/powershell/6` folder is replaced by `/usr/local/microsoft/powershell/7`.
->
-> If you need to run an older version of PowerShell side-by-side with PowerShell 7.2, install
+> If you need to run an older version of PowerShell side-by-side with PowerShell 7.3, install
 > the version you want using the [binary archive](#binary-archives) method.

 ## Installation of latest stable release via Homebrew on macOS 10.13 or higher